rice-robotics-club/onshape_description_template/README.md

 This repository contains a template for a ROS2 robot description package.
 By convention, ROS2 packages that exist solely to house a robot's URDF files and CAD meshes are usually titled "[robot name]_description".
-These packages can be as simple as a single urdf file, but often include additional features, such as including a launch file to preview the robot URDF (as this template provides).
+These packages can be as simple as a single urdf file, but often include additional features, such as a launch file to preview the robot URDF (as this template provides).
 Overall, this repository is meant to exist as a convention for our robot description packages.

 ## Features